OECD Green Growth and Sustainable Development Forum 2024

 Session 1 - Leveraging trade in environmental goods to improve environmental outcomes

-Trade policies can help address the triple planetary crisis of climate change, biodiversity loss and pollution.
-In this context, trade in environmental goods (e.g. wind turbines, solar panels) plays a crucial role in the dissemination of technologies that address a wide range of environmental issues.
-Yet various barriers to trade in environmental goods (EGs) persist, including their identification, border and behind-the-border measures in the form of tariffs and non-tariff measures, as well as methodologies to account for processes and production methods (PPMs).
+Trade and trade-related climate policies can help address the triple planetary crisis of climate change, biodiversity loss and pollution.
+Trade in environmental goods (e.g. wind turbines and solar panels) plays a crucial role in the dissemination of technologies that address a wide range of environmental issues.
+Yet various barriers to trade in environmental goods (EGs) persist, including their identification, border and behind-the-border measures in the form of tariffs and non-tariff measures.
 This session will explore the evidence on the potential benefits of trade in EGs in enabling solutions to environmental concerns, and closing the material loop for a more circular, low-carbon economy.
 It will discuss the issues to be tackled to realise these benefits and ensure they are widely shared.
-At the same time, there are debates about the design, implementation and effects of the use of trade-based measures that aim to encourage more sustainable production practices by restricting trade in unsustainably produced goods.
+It will also address questions around the design, implementation and effects of the use of trade-based measures that aim to encourage more sustainable production practices by restricting trade in unsustainably produced goods.

 Day